-Pet-Friendly Places in the Litchfield Hills Last Updated: May 2021
+Pet-Friendly Places in the Litchfield Hills Last Updated: June 2022

 For more pet-friendly restaurants, pubs, breweries, parks, campsites, hotels, plus lots of useful information, visit:

 “Come for the food, stay for the fun” at Saltwater Grille in Litchfield – not only Northwest Connecticut's premiere seafood destination, but a great place to enjoy live music, special events, a diverse wine menu, craft beer and weekly dinner specials.
 Bonus: pets are welcome at their outdoor tables in fair weather.

 Denmos Drive-In Restaurant in Southbury is a casual American eatery that serves up a variety of classic fare.
 Fido is welcome to join you at one of their pet-friendly outdoor tables while you enjoy your meal.
 Choose from their extensive menu options including hot dogs, burgers, fried seafood, sandwiches, soups, chicken, ice cream, shakes and more.

 Named Best Farm-to-Table Restaurant by the Waterbury Observer, Market Place Kitchen & Bar is a Modern American Restaurant in the heart of Woodbury that welcomes pets at their outdoor tables in nice weather.
 GM Jim Kara and Exec Chef Matt DeLongis celebrate local, organic and sustainably harvested food and spirits.
 Even the interior space is appointed with 300-year-old barn wood from the Gurski Farm in Brookfield.
 Other locations in Danbury, Newtown, Litchfield, Brookfield and Shelton (hours vary).